Numigi/odoo-account-addons/account_payment_receivable_email/README.rst

 Features
 --------

-*New field 'Receivable Accounts Email' (payment_email) on the Partner form.
+* New field 'Receivable Accounts Email' (payment_email) on the Partner form.

-*Automatic use of this specific email when sending payment receipts or notifications.
+* Automatic use of this specific email when sending payment receipts or notifications.

-*Fallback to the main partner email if the specific receivable email is not defined.
+* Fallback to the main partner email if the specific receivable email is not defined.

 Usage
 -----

-CTo use this module:
+To use this module:

-*Go to Contacts and select a supplier.
+* Go to Contacts and select a supplier.

-*Open the Accounting tab.
+* Open the Accounting tab.

-*Fill in the field Receivable Accounts Email.
+* Fill in the field Receivable Accounts Email.

 *When you send a payment receipt (individually or in batch), the system will automatically address the email to this specific address.